ACPartners/TimeRegistrationDemo/EFCoreLearning.md

 Damn no migration for InMemory, I'll those those tests for later.

+Hmm no Many 2 Many relations without creating the mappingtable as an entity.
+Could be a deal breaker to advice use of EFCore ( and .NET Core) for projects with many such relations.

 I'll add more info as I learn about this.